Tuesday, March 18, 2008

 Natan

-Roza (Rose) lived in a Polish city of Lódz, married Moniek Sztajnzberg, and had 2 children.
+Roza (Rose) lived in the Polish city of Lódz, married Moniek Sztajnzberg, and had 2 children.
 Daughter Hanna had a degree in Polish Literature and son Ziutek finished med school in Bratislava (Slovakia).
-When the WWII broke out they came to Warsaw and then escaped the Germans to Russia.
+When WWII broke out they came to Warsaw and then escaped the Germans to Russia.
 Nobody knows what happened to them.

 Szymon (Simon), a “gorgeous” man, according to family photos